Benedictgr97/XML-to-JSON-with-php/README.md

 # XML-to-JSON-with-php

 A project that takes an XML file and converts it to a JSON layout.
 The XML file used to deduce this code is also included in this repository.

-I have created a PHP script that has the exercise XML structure included as a string or can take other XML files within the same directory.
 There are also several functions for XML validation that are applied when the code is run.
-My main focus was on the use of arrays throughout the program rather than object manipulation as I am still developing my skills within this area.
+My main focus was on the use of arrays throughout the program.
 Functions:
 xmlstr_to_arr:  Converts the string XML into an array with sections <x>,</x> <x>value, <x key=value> for use by later functions.
 If statement after echo: Used to check if the user had entered a correct file name within the directory.